fomativeh/foma-debounce/README.md

 # Input Debouncing
-**Debouncing** is a best-practice technique that enhances the user experience of frontend applications and enhances performance.
+**Debouncing** is a best-practice technique that enhances the user experience of frontend applications and optimizes performance.
 It is typically used in applications that instantaneously query a database whenever an input field recieves a value.

 ## How it works